nyno-kb/python-101/_episodes/04-types-conversion.md

 >
 > 1. Number of days since the start of the year.
 > 2. Time elapsed since the start of the year.
-> 3. Call number of a book.
-> 4. Standard book loan period.
+> 3. Standard book loan period.
-> 5. Number of reference queries in a year.
+> 4. Number of reference queries in a year.
-> 6. Average library classes taught per semester.
+> 5. Average library classes taught per semester.
 >
 > > ## Solution
 > > 1.
 Integer
 > > 2.
 Float
 > > 3.
-String
+Integer
 > > 4.
 Integer
 > > 5.
-Integer
-> > 6.
 Float
 > {: .solution}
 {: .challenge}